kalaa91/react-voting-app/README.md

 - [ ] Create a new question page.
 - [ ] Add support for Service worker.
 - [ ] To use Redux as a state management.
+- [ ] Use React Hooks, lazy and Suspense APIs.
 - [ ] Explore [styled components](https://styled-components.com/) as a CSS-in-js library.
 - [ ] Configure unit, Integration and E2E tests.